 ‘In the wake of the financial impact of the coronavirus, she’s having a moment … she’s become a rock star in her field.’ – Ben Hoyle, The Times

 ‘[Kelton] has succeeded in instigating a round of heretical questioning, essential for a post-Covid-19 world, where the pantheon of economic gods will have to be reconfigured.’ – The Guardian

-(The Winchester and Chandler’s Ford Constituency Labour Party recommends this Book to stimulate thought, discussion and the formulation of policy, it does not necessarily endorse
+(Winchester Labour recommends this book to stimulate thought, discussion and the formulation of policy, it does not necessarily endorse it)